Club: Celtic FC | Opening: 1892 | Capacity: 60,500 seats

 On the day of the match the Celtic Ticket Office is opened until kick-off.
 In recent years attendances at Celtic matches have slightly dropped, and tickets will be easily available for most regular league matches.

-Tickets cost £29.00 for all stands except some central seats at the Main Stand, which cost £34.00.
-Some seats with restricted view go for £26.00.
+Tickets cost £26.00 for all stands except some central seats at the Main Stand, which cost £31.00.
+Some seats with restricted view go for a little less.

-Celtic offers guided stadium tours around Celtic Park that last about 90 minutes.
+Celtic offer guided stadium tours around Celtic Park that last about 90 minutes.
 On matchdays there are tours that last 60 minutes.